Influenza, “flu,” is a

 Los Angeles County influenza surveillance information is summarized

-during flu season and released to the public through our free weekly emailed
+during flu season and released to the public through our free emailed

 Influenza Watch report:.
 To receive this report, email